Open-Cascade-SAS/OCCT/dox/overview/Overview.md

 Open CASCADE Technology WOK module on Windows also makes use of LGPL-licensed C routines **regexp** and **getopt**, taken from GNU C library.

+**OpenGL** is an industry standard API for 3D graphics used by OCCT for implementation of 3D viewer.
+OpenGL specification is developed by the Khronos group, http://www.khronos.org/opengl/.
+OCCT code includes header file *glext.h* obtained from Khronos web site.

+**OpenCL** (Open Computing Language) is open, royalty-free standard for cross-platform, parallel programming of modern processors, optionally used by OCCT for ray tracing.
+OpenCL specification is developed by the Khronos group, http://www.khronos.org/opencl/.
+The implementations of OpenCL are available from Apple, AMD, NVIDIA, Intel, and other vendors.
+**OpenCL Installable Client Driver (ICD) Loader** is a library provided by Khronos group which allows dispatching OpenCL calls to underlying implementation.

 **Doxygen** developed by Dimitri van Heesch is open source documentation system for C++, C, Java, Objective-C, Python, IDL, PHP and C#.
 This product is used in Open CASCADE Technology for automatic creation of Technical Documentation from C++ header files.